pure-data/deken/developer/README.md

 ### Prerequisites

 `deken` requires Python3 to be installed on your computer (and available from the cmdline).
 You can test whether python3 is installed, by opening a terminal and running `python3 --version`.

+For installing (and updating) `deken`, you will also need `curl` (or `wget`) for downloading from the cmdline.

 #### macOS